Ayşe Zarakol: Background

 I am a Reader in International Relations at the University of Cambridge, where I also have an appointment as a Politics Fellow at Emmanuel College.

 I grew up in Istanbul, Turkey and moved to the US to attend Middlebury College, Vermont (BA in Political Science and Classical Studies).
 My graduate degrees are from University of Wisconsin - Madison (MA and PhD in Political Science) where I was supervised by Michael Barnett (primary) and David Leheny.
 After graduation I worked as a tenure-track Assistant Professor in Politics at Washington & Lee University, Virginia, until I was appointed to my current position at Cambridge University in 2013.

-At the moment, I am working on two major projects: 1) a second solo book on decline tentatively titled Before Defeat: Rethinking the Decline of the East and the Future of the West (forthcoming in 2021); 2) a five-year research project led by Prof Rebecca Adler-Nissen on diplomacy and social-media (DIPLOFACE), which has substantial European Research Council funding.
+At the moment, I am working on two major projects: 1) a second solo book on decline tentatively titled Before Defeat: Rethinking the Decline of the East and the Future of the West (under contract with CUP); 2) a five-year research project led by Prof Rebecca Adler-Nissen on diplomacy and social-media (DIPLOFACE), which has substantial European Research Council funding.
 I am also a part of the CHOIR project led by Prof Halvard Leira (NUPI), funded by the Norwegian Research Council for 10 Million NOK and the EMPRISE project led by Dr Benjamin de Carvalho, also of NUPI.

 Last updated March 2020.